junquant/mlproject/report/proposal.md

 # Proposal

 ## Problem Description

 Wearable technologies are getting more and more common and machine learning plays an important role in enabling the machine to recognize a person's activity.
 While typical machine learning projects seeks to classify the activity performed, this project attempts to go a step further and aims to develop a method to best classify the activity and the person performing the activity.
 Using the T,P,E framework, the problem can be summarized into:

 * **Task** - Predict the activity *and* the person performing the activity
 * **Performance** - Number of actions *and* person performing the activity correctly classified
 * **Experience** - PAMAP2 data set of labeled IMU readings available from the UCI Machine Learning Repository

+The constructed model may be deployed in a health care setting, to monitor a patient's activities.
+With the ability to differentiate the activities and the person performing it, it also opens up the possibility of sharing the wearable device.

 ## Approach

-The approach undertaken by this project would be to compare 3 different models in the classification of human activity and the person performing it.
+The approach that we propose would be to first explore in detail to extract the features most representative of the activities and the subject.
+Next, 3 different models will be compared in the classification of human activity and the person performing it.
 The 3 models that will be compared are summarised as follows:

 1. **Model 1** - Classify Subject (Person) --> Feed subject back into model to classify action of the subject
 2. **Model 2** - Classify Action --> Feed action back into model to the classify subject